Reference counting: Python

 Python also uses reference counting and offers cycle detection as well (and can reclaim reference cycles).

 Rust

 Like other low-level languages, Rust does not provide reference counting by default.
 Instead, any constructed type will be dropped when it falls out of scope.
 When a programmer needs to define the scope of a constructed type, they often use lifetimes.

 However, the language also offers various alternatives to complex forms of memory management.
-Reference counting functionality is provided by the Rc and Arc types, which are non-atomic and atomic respectively.
+Reference counting functionality is provided by the std::rc::Rc and std::sync::Arc types, which are non-atomic and atomic respectively.